zsoltbalogh/save-the-earth/README.md

 Ideas:
  - Configure how much water each toilet takes - currently it's unpredictable and inconsystent
  - Collect garbage on the shore of the Danube (where our water is coming from)
+ - Collect rain to water plants
+ - Automate plant watering
+ - Pay more attention to dishwasher usage

 ## 04. Travel & Transportation (May)
 Ideas:
  - Walking / biking to the office
  - Hiking / biking events
+ - Challenge other offices or other companies

 ## 05. Less Garbage (June)
 Ideas: